-From Tucumcari, we’ll find some sections of Route 66 well preserved and they are worthy.
-Yet it is a section where we will not have many stops, though, the ones we’ll have are pretty good ones.
+Yet it is a section where we will not have many stops, though the ones we’ll have are pretty good.
 At least, I liked them very much.

-Route 66.
-Day 7.
-Santa Rosa – Amarillo
+Route 66 from Santa Rosa to Amarillo

-What are the mandatory stops for today?, Tucumcari, Midpoint (Adrian), Cadillac Ranch (just before Amarillo) and Big Texan Steak Ranch (Amarillo).
-In Amarillo you can also visit antique shops and Texan stores that sell products for Texan people.
+In Amarillo, you can also visit antique shops and Texan stores that sell products for Texan people.
 What are those products?

 Santa Rosa – Tucumcari

-The Blue Swallow Motel is a motel that was built in the early 1940s, this hotel was given as an engagement present to Lillian Redman in 1958 and was open and working for the next 40 years.
-The Blue Swallow is very famous for its authenticity and mid-century style including of course its famous and unique neon.
+The Blue Swallow Motel was built in the early 1940s; this hotel was given as an engagement present to Lillian Redman in 1958 and worked for the next 40 years.

-As a curiosity let me tell you that Lillian Redman was a Harvey Girl, that is, she was recruited by the company of Fred Harvey who owned restaurants in cities connected by rail.
-And her contract specified that she had to have “good moral character” and also It specified that she couldn’t marry and strictly adhere to all the rules of the company, at least during her job.
+As a curiosity, let me tell you that Lillian Redman was a Harvey Girl; that is, she was recruited by the company of Fred Harvey, who owned restaurants in cities connected by rail.

-She became an institution, but due to health problems she had to sell it in 1998.
+She became an institution, but due to health problems, she had to sell it in 1998.

 Tucumcari – Adrian (Midpoint Cafe)

-We leave Tucumcari, here we can take some of the original sections of Route 66.
-From Tucumcari, the Route 66 runs parallel to I-40 on it’s left side if you are going to Texas.
-In fact, the main street in Tucumcari at the exit of town is Tucumcari Blvd and then it’s renamed to Rte 66.
-Keep on it and do not get into the I-40.
-You can follow the original route to San Jon easy.
+We leave Tucumcari, where we can take some of the original sections of Route 66.
+From Tucumcari, Route 66 runs parallel to I-40 on its left side if you are going to Texas.

-From San Jon Route 66 disappears or the road is impassable and is practically a dirt track, the better unfortunately, is to get into I-40.
+From San Jon, Route 66 disappears, or the road is impassable and is practically a dirt track; the better, unfortunately, is to get into I-40.
 You are about to cross the border between New Mexico and Texas.
-Again Route 66 and I-40 overlap at least up to Adrian.
-But you have to exit from the highway and get into Adrian !, you are on the way to The Midpoint Café.

 Vega – Amarillo

-Then, when you drive along the service road for 300 or 400 meters and to your right is the Cadillac Ranch.
-The Cadillac Ranch is a piece of urban art that was commissioned by the local leader Stanley Marsh to a group of artists who called themselves The Ant Farm.
-This group was founded by two architects in the 60s and they were many artists participating.
+The Cadillac Ranch is a piece of urban art commissioned by the local leader Stanley Marsh to artists who called themselves The Ant Farm.
+Two architects founded this group in the 60s, and they were many artists participating.

-I let you rest.
+I’ll let you rest.
 Although, today was light!

-“Travel is fatal to prejudice, bigotry, and narrow-mindedness”. – Mark Twain
+“Travel is fatal to prejudice, bigotry, and narrow-mindedness.” – Mark Twain.

 - Where to begin Route 66.
 Chicago or Los Angeles?